xing-yang/enhancements/keps/sig-storage/20190530-pv-health-monitor.md

   // The ID of the volume to be used on a node.
   // This field is REQUIRED.
   string volume_id = 1;

+  // The ID of the node.
+This field is REQUIRED.
+The CO SHALL set this
+  // field to match the node ID returned by `NodeGetInfo`. string node_id = 2;

+  // Volume capability describing how the CO intends to use this volume.
+  // SP MUST ensure the CO can use the published volume as described.
+  // Otherwise SP MUST return the appropriate gRPC error code.
+  // This is a OPTIONAL field.
+(REQUIRED if checking whether attached or not) VolumeCapability volume_capability = 3;

+  // Indicates SP MUST publish the volume in readonly mode.
+  // CO MUST set this field to false if SP does not have the
+  // PUBLISH_READONLY controller capability.
+  // This is a OPTIONAL field.
+(REQUIRED if checking whether attached or not) bool readonly = 4;

+  // Secrets required by plugin to complete controller publish volume
+  // request.
+This field is OPTIONAL.
+Refer to the
+  // `Secrets Requirements` section on how to use this field. map<string, string> secrets = 5 [(csi_secret) = true];

+  // Volume context as returned by CO in CreateVolumeRequest.
+This field
+  // is OPTIONAL and MUST match the volume_context of the volume
+  // identified by `volume_id`.
+  map<string, string> volume_context = 6;
 }
 ```
 ```